jaycech3n/math/_published/reedy-fibrations.md

 Equivalently, an inverse category $\mathcal I$ is one for which there is an ordinal $\lambda$ together with a rank function $\rho \colon \lambda \rightarrow \mathrm{ob}(\mathcal I)$, such that any nonidentity arrow $f \colon x \rightarrow y$ strictly lowers degree---i.e. $\rho(y) < \rho(x)$.
 We may always assume that $\rho$ is of the form given in definition ({% ref degree/rank %}).

-{% definition truncated inverse category %}
+{% definition Truncated inverse category %}
 For an inverse category $\mathcal I$ and $x \in \mathcal I$, the *$x$-truncated category $\Ix$* is the full subcategory of $\mathcal I$ on objects $y \prec x$.
 We also use $\Iex$ to denote the full subcategory on $\Ix \cup \\{x\\}$, but do not bother to give it a name.
 {% enddefinition %}